-The dominant feature of Marlow’s struggle with death is its emptiness.
+The dominant feature of Marlow's struggle with death is its emptiness.
 It takes place without anything underneath or around it, without the possibility of human contact, without noise or glory, without the desire to win or fear of losing.
-Most tragically, it is fought without conviction in one’s own beliefs.
-It is as empty and meaningless a struggle as can be.
+Most tragically, it's fought without conviction in one's own beliefs.
+It's as empty and meaningless a struggle as can be.

 "I was within a hair's breadth of the last opportunity for pronouncement, and I found with humiliation that probably I would have nothing to say.
 This is the reason why I affirm that Kurtz was a remarkable man.
 He had something to say.
 He said it. […] True, he had made that last stride, he had stepped over the edge, while I had been permitted to draw back my hesitating foot.
 And perhaps in this is the whole difference; perhaps all the wisdom, and all truth, and all sincerity, are just compressed into that inappreciable moment of time in which we step over the threshold of the invisible."
 (3.48)

-Marlow believes that ultimately, he is as empty as the rest of them, and that it was really Kurtz who held on to something real.
+Hm, this is interesting.
+Marlow believes that he's just as empty as the rest of them, and that only Kurtz managed to hold on to something real.
 Kurtz had something to say, something of importance and meaning, while he and the rest of the crew spoke meaninglessly.
-Marlow believes that the only way to not completely lose one’s humanity in the interior is to "step over the edge."
-Only in that moment of seeing the truth can one judge it with any measure of certainty.
-Otherwise, life is meaningless.
+Marlow believes that the only way to not completely lose one's humanity in the interior is to "step over the edge."
+That sounds … pretty paradoxical to us, actually.

 "'No!' she [the Intended] cried.
-'It is impossible that all this should be lost — that such a life should be sacrificed to leave nothing – but sorrow.
+'It's impossible that all this should be lost — that such a life should be sacrificed to leave nothing—but sorrow.
 You know what vast plans he had.
 I knew of them, too - I could not perhaps understand - but others knew of them.
 Something must remain.
 His words, at least, have not died.'"
 (3.68)